ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 #### BALO Cache

 BALO cache is responsible for keeping BALOs of dependent modules.
-There is a BALO cache inside the Ballerina distribution which contains the BALOs of libraries that will get packed into the distribution.
+There is a BALO cache inside the Ballerina distribution, which contains the BALOs of libraries that will get packed into the distribution.
 There is another cache at the user's home repository which is used to cache the BALOs fetched from central.

 #### BIR Cache